 The OMI will contact the OMI faculty members to determine their interest and their ability to travel.

-How is an OMI Satellite Symposium structured?
+How is a symposium structured?

-Before any materials (programs, documents, flyers etc.) are printed and distributed, please send a draft to the OMI for review.
-The OMI logo must be included in the programs, schedules, certificates and handouts.
+Before any materials (programs, documents, flyers, etc.) are printed and distributed, please send a draft to the OMI for review.
+The OMI logo must be included in the programs, schedules, certificates, and handouts.

 The OMI will provide local organizers with a template for certificates, which should be signed by the OMI faculty members and local organizers.